joeleenkado/news-share/README.md

 ## Acknowledgement

+Thank you for taking the time to experience my work.
-Thanks to [Prime Digital Academy](www.primeacademy.io) who trained me as a Full Stack Software Engineer.
-Thank you https://github.com/freder48 for inspiring me with your phenomenal coding
+Thanks to [Prime Digital Academy](www.primeacademy.io) for training me as a Full Stack Software Engineer.

 ## Support

-If you have suggestions or issues, please email me at [joeleen.kado@gmail.com](www.google.com)
+If you have questions, comments, or issues, please email me at [joeleen.kado@gmail.com](www.google.com)